-If you leave work because of ill-health, you may be able to take your benefits immediately.
+If you're suffering from ill-health, you may be able to take your benefits immediately.

-To qualify for ill-health benefits, you must have been in the scheme for two years.
-Your employer, after getting an opinion from an independent occupational health physician, must be satisfied and make the decision that you will be permanently unable to do your job until your normal pension age and that you're not immediately capable of undertaking any other gainful employment.
+Your former employer, based on an opinion from an independent occupational health physician, must be satisfied and make the decision that you would be permanently unable to do your previous job until your normal pension age and that you're not immediately capable of undertaking gainful employment.